 Instructions Concerning Singles and Widows

 25 Now concerning virgins: I have no command from the Lord, but I give this judgment as one whom the Lord in his mercy has made trustworthy.
-26 So then: In view of the impending8 distress I consider it good for a man to remain as he is.
+26 So then: In view of the impending8 distress, I think it is good for a man to remain as he is.
 27 Are you bound to a wife?
 Don’t seek to be released.
 Are you released from a wife?
 Don’t seek one.
 28 But even if you do marry, you have not sinned.
 And if a virgin marries, she has not sinned.
-Nevertheless, those who marry will experience troubles in this life,9 and I would spare you.
+Nevertheless, those who marry will meet with difficulties in this life,9 and I would spare you.

-29 Now this is what I’m saying, brothers: The time is short, so that henceforth those who have wives should live10 as if they had none, 30 and those who weep as if they didn’t weep, and those who rejoice as if they didn’t rejoice, and those who buy as if they didn’t possess, 31 and those who make use of the world as if they didn’t use it to the full.11 For the form of this world is passing away.
+29 Now this is what I’m saying, brothers: The time is short, so that from now on those who have wives should live10 as if they had none; 30 and those who weep, as if they didn’t weep; and those who rejoice, as if they didn’t rejoice; and those who buy, as if they didn’t possess; 31 and those who make use of the world, as if they didn’t use it to the full.11 For the form of this world is passing away.

-32 My desire is for you to be free from worldly concern.
-He who is unmarried is concerned about the things of the Lord—how he may please the Lord.
-33 But he who is married is concerned about the things of the world—how he may please his wife, 34 with the result that12 his interests are divided.
+32 But I want you to be free from worldly concerns.
+He who is unmarried is concerned about the things of the Lord, how he may please the Lord.
+33 But he who is married is concerned about the things of the world, how he may please his wife, 34 with the result that12 his interests are divided.
 Similarly, the unmarried woman or virgin is concerned about the things of the Lord, how she may be holy, both in body and spirit.
-But she who is married is concerned about the things of the world—how she may please her husband.
-35 I’m saying all this for your own benefit: not to put a leash on you, but to promote what is fitting, and to secure your undistracted devotion to the Lord.
+But she who is married is concerned about the things of the world, how she may please her husband.
+35 I’m saying all this for your own good: not to put a leash on you, but to promote what is fitting, and to secure your undistracted devotion to the Lord.

-36 Now if any man thinks he is not treating his virgin daughter fairly13—if she is past the bloom of her youth, and if it seems necessary—he may do as he likes.
-He is not sinning: Let her14 marry.
-37 Nevertheless, he who stands firm in his heart—not being under compulsion, but having full control over his own will—and has decided in his own heart to keep his virgin daughter at home, he will do well.
-38 So then: He who gives his own virgin daughter in marriage does well, but he who does not give her in marriage does better.
+36 Now if any man thinks he is not treating his virgin daughter fairly13—if she is past the bloom of her youth, and thus it becomes necessary—he may do as he wishes and is not sinning: He may let her marry.14 37 Nevertheless, he who stands firm in his heart—not being under compulsion, but having full control over his own will—and has decided in his own heart to keep his virgin daughter at home, he will do well.
+38 So then: He who gives his own virgin daughter in marriage does well, but he who does not give her in marriage does better.15

-39 A wife is bound to her husband by law as long as he15 lives; but if her husband dies, she is free to be married to whom she likes, only in the Lord.
+39 A wife is bound to her husband by law as long as he16 lives; but if her husband dies, she is free to be married to whom she wishes, only in the Lord.
 40 But in my opinion she is happier if she remains as she is—and I think I also have the Spirit of God.

 - Paul appears to be quoting a Corinthian slogan